Vortex-CAE/Vortex-Radioss/README.md

 ======================
 <img align="right" src="https://github.com/Vortex-CAE/Vortex-Radioss/assets/144378169/e97457cb-2355-4eca-8849-fd4b81b21f4b" alt="My Image">

-This library is an open-source Python CAE library that allows for the reading of Radioss Animation files, Radioss Time-History files and for the conversion of Radioss Animation files into LS-Dyna's D3plot format.
+Vortex-radioss is an open-source Python CAE library that allows for the reading of Radioss Animation files, Radioss Time-History files and for the conversion of Radioss Animation files into LS-Dyna's D3plot format.

 Prerequisites